The 20 Best Myoclonus-Dystonia Doctors Near Me in New York, US

 Offers Telehealth

 Dr. Eskandar is a world-renowned neurosurgeon and a prominent neurosurgical leader.
 He is an expert in the management of Deep Brain Stimulation (DBS), brain tumors, epilepsy, trigeminal neuralgia and Parkinson Disease.
 Dr. Eskandar is rated as an Experienced provider by MediFind in the treatment of Myoclonus-Dystonia.
-His top areas of expertise are Trigeminal Neuralgia, Seizures, Epilepsy, Deep Brain Stimulation, and Awake Craniotomy.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Trigeminal Neuralgia, Seizures, Epilepsy, Deep Brain Stimulation, and Awake Craniotomy.
+Dr. Eskandar is board certified in American Board Of Neurological Surgery.

 Experienced in Myoclonus-Dystonia